 ¾ mile of wide, uneven gravel paths lead up a steep hill through ancient woodland and grassland.
 The best panorama in the area awaits, with views over the Kilpatrick Hills and Ben Lomond.

 There are shops, places to eat and public toilets in Howwood and Lochwinnoch.

-Access to the wood is through the gate near the junction of Hill Road, Hillfoot Drive and Carsewood Avenue in Howwood.
+Access to the wood is at the junction of Hill Road, Hillfoot Drie and Carsewood Avenue in Howwood.